 - The program is presented by Quality Teaching Practice and co-designed by a community of expert HSC teachers, curriculum experts, leading educators and academic partners.
-Each term new HSC PL content and resources are developed so that Stage 6 teachers continue to deepen their practice throughout a school year. - The strategies identified by NESA that optimize student performance in HSC courses will then be systematically embedded in HSC course through peer observations, NESA professional learning courses and the GHS Teacher learning community. - Capitalising on the learning from HSC PL, GHS is looking to adapt the skills from the program to develop a unique support for learners in Stage 4 and to evaluate the impact of our work.
-Data sets will include, but are not limited to:
+Each term new HSC PL content and resources are developed so that Stage 6 teachers continue to deepen their practice throughout the school year. - The strategies identified by the Quality Teaching Unit that optimize student performance in HSC courses will then be systematically embedded in HSC courses through peer observations, HSC Strategyprofessional learning courses and the GHS Teacher learning community. - Capitalising on the learning from HSC PL, GHS is looking to adapt the skills from the program to develop unique support for learners in Stage 4 and Stage 5.
+This provides the opportunity to build the foundations for academic success throughout the continuum of learning for ongoing improvement and success.